How to Fix an Error Unable to Correct Problems You Have Held Broken Packages

 Why Did This Error Occur?

-This error is commonly encountered when you try to install any application from a third party PPA, while installing a specific version of an application, or when you install any other application that relies on a specific dependency, or when you mark the specific package to be held for installation, removal, or modification.
+Also, this error can appear when you try to install any other application that relies on a specific version of a dependency or when you mark the specific package to be held for installation, removal, or modification.

 Now you might be wondering how a third party PPA can be the reason for the dependency error.